 Symptoms include runny nose, coughing and sneezing, and sore throat.
 Cold symptoms tend to be milder than flu symptoms.

 Symptoms tend to come on slowly.
 They last for a few days to about a week.

 With a cold, you can still do most of the things you usually do.

 Symptoms include fever, headache, fatigue, cough, sore throat, runny nose, and muscle aches.
 Children may have upset stomach and vomiting, but adults usually don’t.

 Symptoms tend to come on quickly.
 Some, such as fatigue and cough, can last a few weeks.

 With the flu, you may feel worn out and not able to do normal activities.

 It’s most likely NOT the flu if an adult has vomiting or diarrhea for a day or two.
 This so-called “stomach flu” is probably a GI (gastrointestinal) infection.

 Without proper care, a respiratory infection can get worse.
-This can be very serious.
-In fact, about 36,000 people die of flu complications each year.
+It can lead to serious complications and death.
 If you aren’t getting better, call your healthcare provider.
 Complications can include:

 Bronchitis (infection of the airways that leads to shortness of breath and coughing up thick yellow or green mucus)